mariodebono/Unity-Helper-Inspector/README.md

 This package provides some attributes and custom inspectors to help with development.

-Attribution to original author in the code where required.
+Attribution to original author in the code where other's code was used.
 Let me know if I have miss-attributed anyone.

 I put together this package for reusability to meet my needs and later decided to make it public.
 This was not meant to be a package that covers all possible scenarios.